meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--import-snapshot`
 **Default value**: `None`

-Launches an instance by importing a previously-generated snapshot.
+Launches MeiliSearch after importing a previously-generated snapshot at the given filepath.

 This command will throw an error if:

 - A database already exists
 - No valid snapshot can be found in the specified path

+This behavior can be modified with the [`--ignore-snapshot-if-db-exists`](#ignore-snapshot-if-db-exists) and [`--ignore-missing-snapshot`](#ignore-missing-snapshot) options, respectively.

 *This option is not available as an environment variable.*